-- establishment and the source/transportation of the precious metals - (ii) Governance related risk The Worldwide Governance Indicators (WGI) are along-standing research project to develop cross-country indicators of governance.
+- 2.3 An internal risk assessment carried out on a risk-based approach (Risk Assessment) on each party included in the supply chain for gold and/or precious metals from the mine(s) or source of recycled gold. - a) During the onboarding and the regular business transaction of the client, it is imperative that the geographical risk and factors as per the EBC Rules are considered before starting the relation or approving a transaction.
+We formulated and use a Supply Chain Risk Assessment which considers the following derived from several resoures - (i) the overall risk ranking of the country of establishment and the source/transportation of the precious metals - (ii)Governance related risk The Worldwide Governance Indicators (WGI) are along-standing research project to develop cross-country indicators of governance.
 The WGI consist of six composite indicators of broad dimensions of governance covering over 200 countries since 1996: Voice and Accountability, Political Stability and Absence of Violence/Terrorism, Government Effectiveness, Regulatory Quality, Rule of Law, and Control of Corruption.
-Specificaly, Rule of Law captures perceptions of the extent to which agents have confidence in and abide by the rules of society, and in particular the quality of contract enforcement, property rights, the police, and the courts, as well as the likelihood of crime and violence. - (iii) The Customer Risk Assessment incorporates laundering/terrorist financing Specifically, the INSCR that has monitoring of large cash transactions and considered in country ratings.
-Additionally, FATF Uncooperative Nations / AML Deficient, Compliance with FATF 40 + 9 recommendations.
-US Dept. of Money Laundering Assesment (INCSR) are also factored in the assesment. - (iv) Conflict Barrometer The ratings in conflict barrometer are incorporated in the Country Risk Assessment. - (v) AEG incorporates the progressive reduction and phasing out mercury usage in line with the commitments of Minamata Convention as applicable in overall assessment of origin countries. - CRA incorporates (vi) The money laundering/terrorist financing risk.
-Specifically, INSCR factors/consider the presence of wellestablished non-bank financial especially where regulation, supervision, and monitoring are absent or lax, in country ratings.
-Additionally, FATF Uncooperative Nations / AML Deficient, Compliance with FATF 40 + 9 recommendations, US Dept. of Money Laundering Assesment (INCSR) are also factored in the assesment. - (vii) The US Dept. of Money Laundering Assesment (INCSR) - identifies money laundering priority jurisdictions and countries using a classification system that consists of three different categories: Jurisdictions of Primary
+Specificaly, Rule of Law captures perceptions of the extent to which agents have confidence in and abide by the rules of society, and in particular the quality of contract enforcement, property rights, the police, and the courts, as well as the likelihood of crime and violence. - (iii) The Customer Risk Assessment incorporates money laundering/terrorist financing risk.
+Specifically, the INSCR that has monitoring of large cash transactions and considered in country ratings.
+Additionally, FATF Uncooperative Nations / AML Deficient, Compliance with FATF 40 + 9 recommendations, US Dept. of Money Laundering Assesment (INCSR) are also factored in the assesment. - (iv) Conflict Barrometer The ratings in conflict barrometer are incorporated in the Country Risk Assessment. - (v) AEG incorporates the progressive reduction and phasing out mercury usage in line with the commitments of Minamata Convention as

-- (ii) gold and/or precious metals that are transported and/or exported which are not reasonably reconciled with the declared location of the origin; - (iii) unexplained geographic distance in the supply chain: - (iv) the nature of the underlying assets (for example melted recyclable gold transactions may be higher in risk than unprocessed recyclable gold); - v) the level of concentration of gold; - (vi) any unusual circumstances that are not consistent with the local or market practices (amount, quality, potential profit, etc.); - (vii) the use of cash in excess of government thresholds; (viii) payment by cash and/or physical delivery to unrelated third parties; and - (ix) transaction structuring to make payments in smaller multiple transactions to avoid government thresholds.
+- (iv) the level of control that a counterparty has over its own suppliers; - (v) the level and adequacy of the due diligence practices of a counterparty; - (vi) whether a counterparty's due diligence practices have been audited by a qualified third party auditor; - (vii) for how long the counterparty has been carrying out activities in the gold business; - (viii) a counterparty's willingness to disclose its beneficial owners: - (ix) a counterparty's attempts to be or remain anonymous (e.g. through the use of third party intermediaries such as lawyers, accountants, etc.); - (x) the scale of mining operations of a supplier (ASM or LSM), if applicable; and - (xi) the involvement of any PEPs that have been entrusted with prominent public functions or individuals who are closely related to such persons; - (c) applicable transactions, including consideration of: - (i) the proportionality of the due diligence to the identified risks and severability and probability of adverse impacts of the applicable transaction - (ii) gold and/or precious metals that are transported and/or exported which are not reasonably reconciled with the declared location of the origin; - (iii) unexplained geographic distance in the supply chain; - (iv) the nature of the underlying assets (for example melted recyclable gold transactions may be higher in risk than unprocessed recyclable gold); - v) the level of concentration of gold; - (vi) any unusual circumstances that are not consistent with the local or market practices (amount, quality, potential profit, etc.); - (vii) the use of cash in excess of government thresholds; (viii) payment by cash and/or physical delivery to unrelated third parties; and - (ix) transaction structuring to make payments in smaller multiple transactions to avoid government thresholds.